Stepzor11/NFC_keys/README.md

 ## Contributing

-You can open a pull request with the key(s) you've discovered.
+You can upload the key(s) you've discovered filling [THIS FORM](https://qjgyw58djpu.typeform.com/to/Fcvt4KKV) or opening a pull request.
 Every few weeks, I'll merge them into the dictionary.

 🙏 **Thank You!**